AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Using the rule contained in Theorem 2.3, it is easy to generalize

-the especially relativistic equations of electrodynamics (derived
+the specially relativistic equations of electrodynamics (derived

 at the end of §1.6) so that they apply in curved spacetime, ie